lwhiteley/eslint-output/README.md

 #### Notes:

-- It is optional to also specify configs for the eslint cliengine using the `cliEngineConfig` property.
-See http://eslint.org/docs/developer-guide/nodejs-api#cliengine for the options.
+- It is optional to also specify configs for the eslint CLI engine using the `eslintConfig` property.
+See https://eslint.org/docs/developer-guide/nodejs-api#eslint-class for the options.
 However, it is recommended that you use the `.eslintrc`
 - file paths are relative to the current working directory
 - pull requests are welcome